sruthymanohar/Ansible-role-lamp-wordpress/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 ## Description:
 Here is a simple documentation for wordpress site provision through ansible-role.
-Here I have written  this code for centos and amazon linux.
+Here I have written  this role for centos and amazon linux.
 Furthermore, the ansible role is  with complete packages of the lamp stack.

 ## Features: